 1. Be careful with posting

 If you use social networks such as Facebook or Twitter, do not post inappropriate content like photos from parties or other personal activities, which you would like to hide from any current or future employer.
 The same applies to unprofessional and vulgar tweets.
 Although you may think that your posts are set up only for viewing by your friends, there may be changes in privacy settings by the network administrators, so you should regularly check your settings to be sure.
+In addition to ensuring you have the right privacy settings selected, some users on Twitter are also careful to include a disclaimer in their bio, stating that their views are their own and not reflective of their employer.
+This gives employers peace of mind that the user will not post harmful or offensive content that would be linked back to the company.

 2. Research information in advance